curl/curl/docs/URL-SYNTAX.md

 ## SMB
 The path part of a SMB request specifies the file to retrieve and from what share and directory or the share to upload to and as such, may not be omitted.
-If the user name is embedded in the URL then it must contain the domain name and as such, the backslash must be URL encoded as %2f.
+If the username is embedded in the URL then it must contain the domain name and as such, the backslash must be URL encoded as %2f.

 When uploading to SMB, the size of the file needs to be known ahead of time,